-Ocean Riders offers a variety of opportunities for children and teens to experience the value of connecting with a horse, the natural world, our local history, and each other while learning leadership skills and raising awareness of essential wetlands and land stewardship
+All of our programs at Ocean Riders of Marin emphasize the interconnectedness of all living things and our responsibility for taking care of the land that takes care of us.
+Ocean Riders offers a variety of opportunities for humans to experience the value of connecting with a horse, the natural world, our local history, and one another while learning leadership skills and raising awareness of essential wetlands and land stewardship.

 - Interactive and fun learning experiences about our local watershed and its inhabitants promote an appreciation for nature in hopes of inspiring future stewards of the land